HackSandbox/hacksandbox-identity-service/README.md

 * MySQL
 * Support `/dev/random` TRNG.
 (Linux or macOS, Windows does not support UNIX TRNG).
 * Prefer Intel processor that supports Intel DRNG.
+* It is highly perfered to mount `dev/random` to Docker container's `dev/random` to increase entropy size.
+And prevent attacks during starup sequence.